kubevirt/project-infra/github/ci/services/prometheus-stack/README.md

 [prometheus operator], [alertmanager], [grafana] and [loki].
 It uses internally these bazel [gitops rules].

+---
+**Note**

+Our manifests are based on the [helm chart for kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

 ## Layout

 We have a setup in which the main components are running in the same cluster as